curl/everything-curl/http-cookies.md

 ### New cookie session

-Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we're starting a new session, curl features an option that lets the user tell when a new session begins.
+Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we are starting a new session, curl features an option that lets the user tell when a new session begins.